Bhagwat-dev/Thesis/README.md

 ---

 ## **Requirements**
-- MATLAB (tested with version X.X)
+- MATLAB (tested with version 2014)
 - Python (version >= 3.8) with the following libraries:
   - NumPy
   - SciPy
   - Matplotlib
+  - Rainflow
+  - Pandas
 - Sefram Viewer for `.rec` to `.txt` file conversion.

 ---